xyproto/sdl2-examples/java22/README.md

 * Requires Java 22 or later.
 Tested with OpenJDK 22.
 * Requires `make` and `SDL2`.
 * Builds and runs on Arch Linux.
-* Builds and crashes on macOS.
+* ❗ Builds and crashes on macOS❗
 * Other platforms are a work in progress.

 ## Build and run